A Mechanistic Model of the Organization of Cell Shapes in Epithelial Tissues: Numerical results

 \subsection{Monte Carlo Simulation Results}

 We perform Monte Carlo simulation to explore the energy landscape and the spatial organization of the force dipoles emerging from the interactions between force dipoles (Eq. \ref{eq:interaction}).
 We consider a square lattice of size $L \times L$ where each lattice site ($r_i$) contains a point force dipole characterized by a polarization magnitude $P(r_i)$ and an orientation angle $\phi_i$.
+The polarization magnitude is given by the product of the dipole length and the dipole force, $P(r_i)= d F(r_i)$.
+In our simulations, the dipole length $d$ is taken to be the same for all dipoles.
+We also choose $d (\ll l)$, the lattice spacing, to mimic the point dipole in Eq. \ref{eq:interaction}.
+The dipole force, $F(r_i)$ is chosen from a distribution, as detailed below.

 Several biological cell lines are known to have their aspect ratios distributed according to a $k-\Gamma$ distribution.
 We replicate this in our simulations by drawing polarization magnitudes ($P$) from a distribution characterized by parameters $k$ and $\theta$, and described by probability density function

 The orientation angles ($\phi$) are randomly chosen between $0$ and $\pi$.
 The interaction between force dipoles is given by equation \ref{eq:interaction}, where a dipole's nematic tensor $q_{\alpha \beta}(r_i) = \hat{n}_{\alpha} \hat{n}_{\beta}$ can be obtained by writing the dipole orientation vector as $\hat{n}=(\cos \phi , \sin \phi)$.
 The total energy is obtained by summing the long range interactions between all pairs of dipoles with periodic boundary condition on all sides.\\